What Does Loan Disbursement Mean?

 - First repayment date.

-Before the loan is disbursed, the disbursement details are displayed in the “Disbursement Details” section on the account overview until the loan is activated.
-These details can be changed after the account is created and a full audit trail for any changes made is kept.
+Before disbursing the loan, users can view the disbursement details in the “Disbursement Details” section on the account overview until activation.
+Users can change these details after creating the account, and the system keeps a full audit trail of any modifications.

-A loan disbursement can be negative or positive.
-A positive disbursement will result in a credit to an account whereas a negative disbursement results in an account debit.
-Examples of a negative disbursement is clear when funds are drawn from a student’s account after the funds were overpaid for financial aid.
+Loan disbursements can be positive or negative.
+A positive disbursement credits an account, while a negative disbursement debits it.
+For example, a negative disbursement occurs when funds are withdrawn from a student’s account due to overpaid financial aid.

 What is the Difference Between Disbursement and Payment?